Cooking from scratch

 Scoop up golf-ball size balls of the dough and put them on the cookie sheet.
 Use the palm of your hand to mash the balls flat; they should be about 3-4 inches in diameter.
 If the dough sticks to your hand, oil your hand a little.
 Bake the tortillas in the oven until they are crisp and brown, about 20 minutes.

 Mashing the refried beans

 While the tortillas are baking, chop an onion and saute the chopped onion in a frying pan.
 While the onion is frying, drain all the water from the cooked beans and pour them into the frying pan with the onion.
 Stir pretty often (this is the refrying part) so it doesn’t burn.
 Use a potato masher to mash it together as it fries.
 Add a pinch of salt and a pinch of pepper.
 Scoop it out into a bowl.

 On the counter, line up your ingredients for assembly: a plate with the tortillas, then the bowl of refried beans, then a bowl of shredded lettuce, chopped tomatoes and/or bell peppers, a bowl of Greek yogurt, a bowl of tomato salsa (or make salsa by mixing tomato sauce and spices), and a bowl of grated Cheddar cheese.

 Vegetarian or vegan?

 Naturally vegan if you leave off the yogurt and cheese.
 You can make it a meat dish by adding some chicken or hamburger.
-Do the meat on a cookie sheet in the oven while you're cooking the rest.
+Or add crumbled, fried seitan to be like hamburger but vegan.
+Do the meat on a cookie sheet in the oven while you’re cooking the rest.